 The library is part of the Social Sciences Group of the Bodleian Libraries and is both a focus of scholarship and a popular meeting place for students.
 Books purchased since 1991 are catalogued on SOLO.
 Please see the Library webpage for further information.

-Middle East Centre Library and Archives
+Middle East Centre Library